 Turn off Unnecessary Location Services

-Location-based services, such as Weather from Apple, or Facebook Messenger, or Google Maps will drain your iPad battery faster than usual.
+Location-based services, such as Weather from Apple, Facebook Messenger, or Google Maps will drain your iPad battery faster than usual.

 To save battery life on your iPad, you can turn off unnecessary location services.